Paul-Dempsey/pachde1/README.md

 There's nothing special about building this module.
 There are no external dependencies, and no submodules.

-If you already have a Rack build environment set up,
+If you already have a Rack build environment set up:

-1. clone the repo,
+1. clone the repo
-2. cd to the plugin folder, and
+2. cd to the plugin folder
-3. run `make`.
+3. run `make`

-   (or `make plugins`` from the Rack root if you have a full rack build).
+   Or `make plugins` from the Rack root if you have a full rack build.